chameides/BCSR/README.md

 ### JS Concat and Minified

-The Form scripts are concatenated with grunt-contrib-concat
+The App JS is broken up into partials.
+The CEC and Simon's Rock have slightly different flavors.
+Both are are concatenated and compressed grunt-contrib-concat.

 ### Icons and Grunt